mozilla/PyPOM/docs/user_guide.rst

 Waiting for regions to load
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :py:func:`~pypom.region.Region.wait_for_region_to_load` function can be
+The :py:attr:`~pypom.region.Region.loaded` property function can be
-overridden and customised for your project's needs by adding suitable
+overridden and customised for your project's needs by returning ``True`` when
-`explicit waits`_ to ensure the region is ready for interaction.
-This function
+the region has loaded to ensure it's ready for interaction.
+This property is
+polled by :py:attr:`~pypom.region.Region.wait_for_region_to_load`, which is
-is called whenever a region is instantiated, and can be called directly by
+called whenever a region is instantiated, and can be called directly by
 functions that a region to reload.

 The following example waits for an element within a page region to be